Chapter 10: Reporting Alleged Misconduct and Criminal Offences

 10.3.3 At post, APS employees, LES employees and contractors should report the alleged misconduct to HOM/HOP.
 HOM/HOP should then pass the information to CEU for referral to the relevant APS agency for possible investigation.
-HOM/HOP should do so in the first instance by "staff-in-confidence" e-mail at email@example.com, by telephone on ext 9202 or ext 1519, or in person at N2.501-2 in the R G Casey Building.
+HOM/HOP should do so in the first instance by "staff-in-confidence" e-mail at the Conduct and Ethics Unit, by telephone on ext 9202 or ext 1519, or in person at N2.501-2 in the R G Casey Building.
 In the case of alleged misconduct by a non-DFAT LES, DFAT may assist the relevant agency, where necessary and on a cost recovery basis, to manage the alleged misconduct.
 DFAT's procedures for managing alleged misconduct, as set out in section 11.2 of this Manual, would apply.

 10.3.4 Pending possible investigation by the relevant APS agency, HOMs/HOPs reserve the right under the Prime Minister’s Directive on the Guidelines for the Management of the Australian Government Presence Overseas to make directions regarding the actions and behaviour of relevant staff at post to ensure that the reputation of the post and the Australia Government is maintained.
 In doing so, HOMs/HOPs should consult FAS CMD and should document any directions made in this regard.